apache/singa/README.md

 	$ make
 	$ make install

-After executing above commands, SINGA library will be installed in the default directory.
+After executing above commands, SINGA library will be installed in the system default directory.
 If you want to specify your own installation directory, use the following command instead.

 	$ ./configure --prefix=/YOUR/OWN/FOLDER